python-attrs/attrs/.github/CONTRIBUTING.md

   assert "foo" == x._a_private_attribute
   ```

-- You can run the test suite with all dependencies against all supported Python versions - just as it will in our CI - by running `tox`.
+- You can run the test suite with all dependencies against all supported Python versions - just as it will in our CI - by running `uv run tox`.

 - Write [good test docstrings](https://jml.io/test-docstrings/).